Architecture

 Overview

-outl is split into four crates:
+outl is split into six crates today:

 flowchart TB

-md["<b>outl-md</b><br/>parse / render / sidecar / 3-level matching / diff"]
+md["<b>outl-md</b><br/>parse / render / sidecar / 3-level matching / diff / inline tokens / outline_ops"]

 core["<b>outl-core</b><br/>Tree CRDT, op log, storage trait, domain models<br/>(Workspace, Page, Journal, Block, Property, Tag)"]

-bins --> md
+bins --> actions --> md --> core

 outl-core knows nothing about files, markdown, or networks.